cs121-team-panda/coconut-interpreter/README.md

 * [zappa](https://pypi.org/project/zappa): packages and deploys Flask app to AWS Lambda.

 ## Installation
 For back-end installation, we recommend you use Anaconda to handle Python packages.
 If your Python 3.x is not your default Python version, you may have to use `pip3` instead of `pip` to install Python packages and `python3` instead of `python` to run Python.
 We recommend you check this by using `which python` and `which pip` commands.
+If users have Python from Anaconda, we further recommend users install all Python packages within a new virtual environment.

 For front-end installation of `node` and `yarn`, we recommend you install these separately using the latest stable version.
 For Mac users, installations with Homebrew for both `node` and `yarn` should be perfectly fine.